 Scholarships granted for research, travel, room, and board, clerical help or equipment are not tax-free.

 If you’re a student, there are numerous potential tax breaks you may be eligible for.
 Remember that tax breaks are often like scholarships: many go unclaimed simply because people don’t know they exist.

 Student loan cancellation normally counts as income; however, if your loan contains a provisional clause that the debt will be canceled if you meet certain conditions, it may not be taxable.
 The loan must be a qualified loan from a qualified lender used to attend an eligible educational institution.

-A refinanced loan may be a tax break if it is made from a qualified educational institution or tax-exempt organization in order to encourage students to work in a specific area.
+A refinanced loan may be a tax break if it is made from a qualified educational institution or tax-exempt organization to encourage students to work in a specific area.
 For a refinanced loan to qualify, the one receiving the loan must be provided services for a governmental unit or a tax-exempt 501(c)(3).

 According to the IRS, loan repayment assistance granted by the National Health Services Corps Loan Repayment Program is tax-free.

 Tax law is heavily based on the state a person resides in.
 Because military personnel often live all over the country at different points in the year, their tax situations can be particularly tricky and complicated.

 The ROTC program sometimes grants education and subsistence allowances for students enrolled in the program.
 These allowances are exclusions and are therefore not taxable on your income tax return.